-Prerequisite: ME 61 or 65.
-A technical elective for senior non-mechanical engineering students covering the fundamentals of fluid flow and heat transfer as well as system analysis of modern energy conversion devices, including static and dynamic devices, fossil fuel, and nuclear and solar power applications.
+Prerequisite: ME 61 or equivalent.
+A technical elective for senior nonmechanical engineering students covering the fundamentals of fluid flow and heat transfer as well as system analysis of modern energy conversion devices, including static and dynamic devices, fossil fuel, and nuclear and solar power applications.